Prometheus-X-association/data-value-chain-tracker/README.markdown

 ![data-type-usage](diagrams/data-type.png)

 To encourage data sharing, digital incentives should be provided to the ecosystem.
-These digital incentives can be used to convert the "value" of data sharing into a valuable asset that can be used for various activities within the Promotheus X ecosystem.
+These digital incentives can be used to convert the "value" of data sharing into a valuable asset that can be used for various activities within the Promotheus-X (PTX) ecosystem.
 DVCT act as tool to distribute the digital incentives based on data usage of participants.

+As data provider or data owner, organization and individual can use DVCT to find out when, how, and by whom their data was used, as well as what other data affected the process of making new data type/items (concatenated data or visualization data).

 ## Technical Usage Scenarios & Features